Cold emailing? 11 tips to increase your open rate

 While we might all be in the habit of using our company name and general customer service email when sending out emails, there’s reason to reconsider that approach.

-It’s been found through split testing that emails sent from an actual person are more likely to be opened, with about a 15 percent to 35 percent boost to your open rate.
+Split testing consistently shows that emails sent from an actual person are more likely to be opened, with about a 15-35% boost to your open rate compared to generic company addresses.

 So, rather than an email coming from “Company Name” and a generic email, think about using “Person’s Name, Company Name” or “Person’s Name of Company Name” in your From field.